Guidelines for the release of assessment data

 Information for tenants

 Upon request, a tenant is also entitled to receive the information for a property, or the portion of a property, leased by the tenant.
-However, tenants are not entitled to any actual income and expense information for the property.
+However, tenants are not entitled to any actual income and expense information for the property or to the personal information of others, such as other tenants or occupants.

 In order to verify your identity and your relationship to a specific property when you contact us, we will ask some standard questions: